Petaluma police Wednesday continued to unravel what they said was a brazen armed kidnapping from a westside residence.

 Ramirez, who police believe brandished the gun, also was arrested on suspicion of assault with a deadly weapon and making terrorist threats.

-During the alleged kidnapping, witnesses reported the woman threatened the victim’s roommate with the gun when the man briefly came out of the apartment, Lyons said.
+Witnesses reported the woman threatened the victim's roommate with the gun when the man briefly came out of the apartment, Lyons said.